Traveling To IRAN

 Credit cards are not yet usable in Iran; all payments should be done in cash.
 The Iranian official currency is Rial (IRR) but the common unit for the public is the Toman (1 Toman = 10 Rial).
 Currency exchange counters and special banks branches are available at the Imam Khomeini International Airport (IKA) and around Tehran city.

 Men are requested to avoid wearing short shorts and extremely short sleeves and tight shirts in public.
 Women are expected to cover their head and hair with a scarf, while wearing long-sleeve shirts to cover their hands and loose clothing that covers the body.
 Foreign women are not however expected to wear a burka or anything that fully covers the body.

-Iranians are very keen on engaging with foreigners although foreign languages are not commonly spoken.
+Linguistically diverse, Persian (Farsi) is spoken by the majority of Iranians.
+Iranians are very keen on engaging with foreigners although foreign languages are not commonly spoken.tourist information is available in English at many hotels and cultural attractions.
 Exhibitors are advised to hire a translator.